marneymallory/AnimalShelter.Solution/README.md

 - A command line interface like Terminal or GitBash to set up and run the project
 - MySQL 8.0.19, following [these pinned installation instructions](https://web.archive.org/web/20210521163651/https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql)
 - A web browser to view and interact with the project
+- Postman

 ### Installation

-1. Clone the repository: `$ git clone https://github.com/marneymallory/SweetTreat.Solution.git`
+1. Clone the repository: `$ git clone https://github.com/marneymallory/AnimalShelter.Solution.git`
-2. Navigate to the `SweetTreat.Solution` directory on your computer
+2. Navigate to the `AnimalShelter.Solution` directory on your computer
 3. Open with your preferred text editor to view the code base
 4. To setup a SQL database using MySQL:
-   - Create an `appsettings.json` file in the `SweetTreat` directory
+   - Create an `appsettings.json` file in the `AnimalShelter` directory
    - Copy the text box below and paste into the `appsettings.json` file, replacing `<password>` with your MySQL password:
    ```
      {